-- value is 0 or less: the reconnection task is not activated (no auto-reconnect is attempted). - value is greater than 0: in case of connection failure, the reconnection task will be activated every <autoReconnectInterval> milliseconds.
+- If the value is 0 or less, the reconnection task is not activated (no auto-reconnect is attempted). - If the value is greater than 0 and if there is a connection failure, the reconnection task will be activated every autoReconnectInterval milliseconds.

-Default value: -1 (no auto-reconnect is attempted).
+The default value is -1 (no auto-reconnect is attempted).

-In order to enable the auto-reconnect support, the connect method of the API must be activated at least once.
-For more information see, Non-blocking API Code Examples (on page 4-8).
+To enable the auto-reconnect support, the connect method of the API must be activated at least once.
+For more information see, Non-blocking API Code Examples (on page 4-9).